Centralizer and normalizer

 Suitably formulated, the definitions also apply to semigroups.

-In ring theory, the centralizer of a subset of a ring is defined with respect to the semigroup (multiplication) operation of the ring.
+In ring theory, the centralizer of a subset of a ring is defined with respect to the multiplication of the ring (a semigroup operation).
 The centralizer of a subset of a ring R is a subring of R. This article also deals with centralizers and normalizers in a Lie algebra.

 The idealizer in a semigroup or ring is another construction that is in the same vein as the centralizer and normalizer.